2020 Cohort (MRes)

 Luke Cullen

-PhD project: Reducing emissions uncertainties using data fusion within graph representations Supervisors: Dr Jonathan Cullen (Dept of Engineering), Prof Srinivasan Keshav (Computer Lab) Accurate global Green-House Gas (GHG) emissions accounting is key for targeting climate change mitigation strategies.
+PhD project title: Reducing emissions uncertainties using data fusion within graph representations Supervisors: Prof Jonathan Cullen (Dept of Engineering), Prof Srinivasan Keshav (Computer Lab) PhD project description: Accurate global Green-House Gas (GHG) emissions accounting is key for targeting climate change mitigation strategies.
 The United Nations Framework Convention on Climate Change (UNFCCC) GHG inventory summarises bottom-up emissions estimates divided by country, industry and gas.
 However, this summary contains significant gaps within industry breakdowns and data from non “Annex I” countries, including those the UN classifies as least developed where reporting mechanisms are often inadequate.
 In Annex I countries with abundant proxy data, notably concerning energy production and consumption, estimating CO2 emissions indirectly has achieved some success, but current global assessments still rely on extrapolation from, often inaccurate, old or assumed data.
 I propose to systematically and justifiably fill emissions knowledge gaps using machine learning whilst quantifying prediction uncertainty.
 Graph representation learning is a rapidly expanding field underpinned by message-passing between nodes, representing entities such as countries or individual facilities, connected by edges assigned between similar nodes.
 The flexible nature of graph structures allows for node embeddings which avoid the need for elaborate feature engineering and easily accommodate multimodal data inputs, both distinct advantages for this application relative to other machine learning techniques.
 The primary aim of my PhD project is to complete gaps in the UNFCCC GHG emissions inventory with a systematic mapping of emissions.
 This will inform international policy-making, help identify carbon leakage and unreported emissions, and with further development could augment and improve Sankey flows, which map supply chain and product flow emissions.
 The flexible and end-user friendly framework will also be an excellent basis for finer detailed emission source accounting.
-I graduated from the University of Leeds in 2017 with a Masters in geophysics, after which I spent 2 years working in the mining and energy industries in Australia, and 1 year as a software developer in London.
-In my free time, pandemic permitting, I play rugby, surf and compete in triathlons. |
+Prior to joining the CDT, I graduated from the University of Leeds in 2017 with a Masters in geophysics, after which I spent 2 years working in the mining and energy industries in Australia, and 1 year as a software developer in London.
+In my free time I play rugby, surf and compete in triathlons. |

 Arduin Findeis